 Importing into custom fields

-If your data set has fields that you can’t map to standard DeskPRO fields, you can import them into custom User fields.
+If your data set has fields that you can’t map to standard Deskpro fields, you can import them into custom User or Organization fields.
 If you haven’t created the fields ahead of time, you can create them when configuring the import by selecting the New Custom Field mapping option.